CARE ACT 2014

 Trafford also fulfils its obligations as they relate to information and advice through the commissioning of a consortium of organisations lead by Citizens Advice Trafford.
 Other organisations which are part of the consortium are Age UK Trafford, and LMCP Carelink.
 Trafford Council also commissions Trafford Carers Centre whose role includes providing information and advice for carers of all ages as well as fulfilling the Council’s statutory function to complete carers’ assessments.

-For specialist welfare benefits advice people can be referred to Trafford Council’s welfare benefits team.
+For specialist welfare benefits advice people can be referred to Trafford Council’s welfare rights advice line.

 - 1. Introduction

 - 2. Terminology

 - 3. The Duty to Establish and Maintain a Service

 - 4. Audiences for the Information and Advice Service

 - 7. Opportunities to Provide Information and Advice